LoginRadius/engineering-portal/content/blog/react-with-refs/index.md

 }

-In above code, React will call the ref callback t store the reference of input element when component mounts then it will focus the input element automatically and when component unmounts, call it with null.
+In the above code, React will call the ref callback t store the reference of the input element when the component mounts; then, it will focus the input element automatically and when the component unmounts, call it with null.

 We can pass callback refs between components .
 Example: